-Harar has a different feel to the rest of Ethiopia with a more muslim influence and an old city dating back millennia.
+Harar in Ethiopia has a different feel to the rest of the country, with a more muslim influence and an old city dating back millennia.

-It has been an important trading centre in the eastern region.
+It has been an important trading centre in the eastern region for a very long time.

 The entire old city of Harar is a world heritage site and upon entering the gates the atmosphere transports you back in time.